jcamp-code/formkit-shuriken-ui/README.md

 # FormKit Shuriken UI

-Two FormKit configs for integrating with [Shuriken UI](http://github.com/shuriken-ui/nuxt)
+FormKit configs for integrating with [Shuriken UI](http://github.com/shuriken-ui/nuxt)

-### Add FormKit inputs and style existing ones

-This config adds the ShurikenUI components with a `sh` prefix.
-It also adds Tailwind classes to style all of the built in FormKit inputs to match Shuriken UI as best as possible.

-It cannot be used to replace existing FormKit inputs as there would be class conflicts between the Tailwind config and the ShurikenUI classes.

-### Replace FormKit inputs (opinionated config)

-So this configuration is an opinionated config designed to replace FormKit's defaults with ShurikenUI, except in cases, in my opinin, where FormKit's inputs are considerably better.
+So this package is an opinionated config designed to replace FormKit's defaults with ShurikenUI, except in cases, in my opinin, where FormKit's inputs are considerably better.

 #### ShurikenUI Components